Identity and Timing Model

 Model Summary

-ID) is an easy and convenient way to refer to a specific piece of time-based content (some specific information with a specific relationship to time) in a manner that is agnostic to:
+A Source (identified by a Source ID) is an easy and convenient way to refer to a specific piece of time-based content (some specific information with a specific relationship to time) in a manner that is agnostic to:

 - the means used to express / communicate it (for example, multiple different video codecs might be used for one

-). - the exact quality / accuracy of the expression.
+Source). - the exact quality / accuracy of the expression.

 - the exact placement of data at points in time (for example, multiple different video frame rates might be represented by a single

-ID) provides a way to refer to a specific expression of a Source
+A Flow (identified by a Flow ID) provides a way to refer to a specific expression of a Source.
+Each Flow:

 - contains data of a specific data type.
 That is, the data is encoded (and must be interpreted) in a specific way (for example, a

-might use a specific video codec with a specific configuration). -
+Flowmight use a specific video codec with a specific configuration). -

 places the data at a specific set of points in time.